Frax Share (FXS) One Day Trading Volume Tops $3.95 Million

 - QANplatform (QANX) traded 1.1% lower against the dollar and now trades at $4,803.50 or 0.28887962 BTC.

-Frax Share’s launch date was December 16th, 2020.
+Frax Share was first traded on December 16th, 2020.
 Frax Share’s total supply is 99,899,045 tokens and its circulating supply is 16,209,405 tokens.
 Frax Share’s official Twitter account is @fraxfinance and its Facebook page is accessible here.
 The official website for Frax Share is frax.finance/#welcome.

-It is usually not currently possible to buy alternative cryptocurrencies such as Frax Share directly using U.S. dollars.
-Investors seeking to acquire Frax Share should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Frax Share using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Frax Share directly using US dollars.
+Investors seeking to acquire Frax Share should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Frax Share using one of the exchanges listed above.

 Receive News & Updates for Frax Share Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Frax Share and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.